NoHorizon/Angular-Rick-and-Morty-Final-Project/README.md

 # This is my final project for `IT-STEP Academy 6-month Front-End Course`.

+I would like to express my gratitude to my instructor, `Beka Baghaturia`, for his expertise and guidance throughout this 6-month Front-End Course.
+His dedication to teaching us the latest technologies and tools in front-end development has been invaluable to completing this project.
+Thank you, `Beka`, for being a true professional in your field.

 In this project, I have created a website centered around the popular TV show "Rick and Morty".
 The website uses an API to fetch information about various characters in the show and display them in a visually appealing way using Bootstrap 5 cards and carousel.

 I have also implemented routing in my application, which allows users to easily navigate between different views and pages.
 My website features several components, each with a specific purpose.